zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 8. If the lookup reaches a name server that authoritatively responds (AA flag set) with an SOA record with owner name child domain in the answer section:
-   1. The zone in the previous delegation is considered to be the parent zone.
+   1. The zone in the previous delegation is defined to be the parent zone.
 Emit *[PARENT_FOUND]*.
    2. The existence of the *Child Zone* has been determined.
 Emit *[CHILD_FOUND]*.